Central Asian revolt of 1916: Beginning of the uprising

-83 Russian settlers died and 70 were captured following riots in Jizzakh.
+83 Russian settlers died and 70 were captured following the Jizzakh uprising.
 The news about the uprising in Jizzakh led to further uprisings in the Sansar river valley and around Zaamin and Bogdan.
 A force consisting of 13 companies, 6 cannons, 3 sotnias of Cossacks and three-fourths of a company of sappers was dispatched from Tashkent to deal with the uprising in Jizzakh.
 The force retook the Russian settlement of Zaamin and Jizzakh, causing many civilian casualties.

 On July 17, 1916 (July 30, N.S.), martial law was declared over Turkestan Military District.
 The insurrection began spontaneously, but it was unorganized without a single leadership; nevertheless, the rebellion took a long time to suppress.

 On 31 July (13 August, N.S.), Aleksey Kuropatkin, The Governor-General of Russian Turkestan, conducted a purge of the local hierarchy and convinced Nicholas II of Russia to postpone the conscription until mid-September.
 However, this effort proved too late to reverse the uprising.

 On August 10 (23 August, N.S.), Rebels numbering in the thousands attacked the city of Prebechakenska, while wielding White Banners.
-It was only defended by a local garrison of Russian Soldiers who were on leave from the front, who swiftly constructed two wooden cannons to try and beat back the attack.
+It was only defended by a local garrison of Russian Soldiers who were on leave from the front, who swiftly constructed two wooden cannons to try to beat back the attack.
 The first blew up, while the second was lost in a Kyrgyz attack.
 Undeterred, the defenders created four new cannons, which still work today.

 By August 11 (24 August, N.S.), a cavalry force of the Kyrgyz rebels disrupted a telegraph line between Verniy, Bishkek, Tashkent, and European Russia.
 A wave of inter-ethnic violence also swept through Semirechye.
 Dungan detachments destroyed several Russian settlements of Ivanitskoe and Koltsovka in the region of Przhevalsk.